-- a. the financial report of CMI Limited is in accordance with the Corporations Act 2001, including: - i giving a true and fair view of the consolidated entity's financial position as at 30 June 2013 and of its performance for the year ended on that date; and - ii complying with Australian Accounting Standards and the Corporations Regulations - the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.
+- a. the financial report of CMI Limited is in accordance with the Corporations Act 2001, including: - giving a true and fair view of the consolidated entity's financial position as at 30 June i 2014 and of its performance for the year ended on that date; and - complying with Australian Accounting Standards and the Corporations Regulations ii 2001; and - the financial report also complies with International Financial Reporting Standards as b. disclosed in Note 1.